 Given the enormous variability in conditions across a continent—with 55 member states—the exact contribution of any one factor in a particular environment is likely to vary.
 But the bottom line is that what appeared at first to be a mystery looks less puzzling as more and more research evidence emerges.

 The importance of age

-Corrected for population size the death toll in Kenya would have been expected to be around 32,000.
-However if one also corrects for population structure (assumes that the age specific death rates in the UK apply to the population structure of Kenya), we would expect around 5,000 deaths.
+Corrected for population size, the death toll in Kenya would have been expected to be around 32,000.
+However, if one also corrects for population structure (assuming that the age-specific death rates in the UK apply to the population structure of Kenya), we would expect around 5,000 deaths.
 There is still a big difference between 700 and 5,000; what might account for the remaining gap?